or

 Introduction

-Hank Greenberg was six feet tall and broad, with forearms the size of steel beams and a last name that made headlines in all the wrong ways in an era of prejudice.
+Hank Greenberg was six feet tall and broad, a man known for his massive forearms and a last name that made headlines in all the wrong ways.

 In Detroit, Hank Greenberg became more than a baseball player.

-One that said a Bronx Jewish kid could be at the forefront of America’s favorite game.
+One that proudly declared that a Bronx Jewish kid could be right at the forefront of America’s favorite game.

 From the Bronx to Detroit

-By 1934, he was a starting first baseman, and by 1935, the most feared hitter in the American League, hitting .328 with 36 homers and 170 RBIs that year and winning his first MVP award before going on to help the Tigers win their first World Series title.
+By 1934, Hank Greeberg was a starting first baseman, and by 1935, the most feared hitter in the American League, hitting .328 with 36 homers and 170 RBIs that year and winning his first MVP award before going on to help the Tigers win their first World Series title.

 Fans and opposing players hurled antisemitic slurs at Greenberg from dugouts, bleachers, and the press box, yet he seldom replied.